 Also shown in the archive photo is the bank of Senecio vitalis behind A. guadalajarana that was removed this morning, which brings up a handy rule of thumb: Consider yourself warned when any plant carries the word “vital” in its name.
 A large clump of Senecio vitalis was left at the far end as a buttress to protect less vigorous plants from foot and paw traffic.
 It’s seen in the foreground in this photo protecting the barely visible Agave desmettiana ‘Variegata.’
 I still love this shrubby senecio and wish I had much more room to give it.

 The agave against the fence is A. celsii ‘Multicolor.’

 The A. geminiflora was a bear to move, and for a moment it seemed I’d been bested by its roots and that one agave would have to be sacrificed to save the other.
 The realization caused a pang — typically, only briefly.
-There was a large reserve A. geminiflora in a pot in the back garden, a pot I’d rather not water so frequently anyway, which could be tucked into the spot I had in mind, just a few feet from where this one was being violently wrenched out of the ground.
+There was a large reserve A. geminiflora in a pot in the back garden.
+A pot I’d rather not water so frequently anyway, which could be tucked into the spot I had in mind, just a few feet from where this one was being violently wrenched out of the ground.
 I like to place the slim-needled agaves next to chunkier-leaved kinds, so intended to shift the A. geminiflora just a few feet over.
-In the end, the A. geminiflora was pried out with a good rootball, the final tug requiring an extra pair of hands, the force when it let go throwing me into Graptoveria ‘Fred Ives,’ the pink succulent shown below with Senecio mandraliscae.
+In the end, the A. geminiflora was pried out with a good rootball, the final tug requiring an extra pair of hands.
+The force when it let go threw me into Graptoveria ‘Fred Ives,’ the pink succulent shown below with Senecio mandraliscae.
 (Not too much damage.)

 The agaves are probably still planted too close by most gardeners’ standards, but at least they are no longer crossing swords, as it were.